 Inward processing can be discharged by transit only if the goods are transferred to another authorisation holder within the Union.
 In the transit declaration, in the box for additional information, enter the following information:

-- “ZZZ” (other) and “IP” as well as the number of the authorisation for inward processing (if any) and the INF number (if any)
+- “ZZZ” (other) and “IP” and the electronic INF reference number (if any).

 As the previous procedure, enter the number of the customs clearance decision concerning the inward processing procedure.

 If the goods placed under the inward processing procedure are subject to commercial policy measures (e.g. an anti-dumping duty), enter also “C P M” in addition to “IP”.

 As a rule, an authorisation for inward processing is granted to a business established in the Union which carries out the processing or arranges for it to be carried out.
 An authorisation is not granted e.g. to an importer who sells or uses the goods as such or that doesn’t have any connection with processing operations.

 In occasional cases, where it is considered justified, an authorisation may also be granted to a person established outside the customs territory of the Union, e.g. regarding a private person, when the case is not considered being of any great economic importance.

 In the standard authorisation procedure, an authorisation for the procedure has to be applied for in advance with customs form No. 1017e.

 A standard authorisation is required e.g. when the placement of goods under the procedure and the discharge of the procedure take place in the territory of different EU Member States or when the goods are to be processed or used in the territory of another Member State.

 An authorisation for the procedure can be applied for with a customs declaration.
 In that case, the required additional information is submitted with a message declaration or a SAD form.
 An authorisation for using the procedure is granted, when the goods are released for the inward processing procedure.